-PUBLIC (1) ISSUER (1)(3)

-Per Unit % % %

-Total DM DM DM

--

--

-(1) Plus accrued original issue discount, 1998. if any, on t he Notes from June ,

-(2) The Issuer has agreed to indemnify the Underwriters (as defined herein) against certain liabilities, including liabilities under the Securities Act.
+- Plus accrued original issue discount, if any, on the Notes from June 22, 1998. - (2) The Issuer has agreed to indemnify the Underwriters (as defined herein) against certain liabilities, including liabilities under the Securities Act.
+See "Underwriting." - (3) Before deducting expenses payable by the Issuer estimated at approximately \$640,000.
+The Underwriters have agreed to reimburse the Company for a portion of the expenses incurred in connection with the Offering.
 See "Underwriting."

-(3) Before deducting expenses payable by t \$640,000.
-The Underwriters have agreed

-portion of the expenses incurred in connection with the Offering.
-See "Underwriting."

 The Units are being offered by the Underwriters, subject to prior sale, when, as and if issued to and accepted by the Underwriters, and subject to approval of certain legal matters by counsel for the Underwriters, and certain other conditions.
-The Underwriters reserve the right to withdraw, cancel of modify such offer and to reject offers in whole or in part.
-It is expected that delivery of the offered hereby will be made in New York on or about June , 1998.
+The Underwriters reserve the right to withdraw, cancel or modify such offer and to reject offers in whole or in part.
+It is expected that delivery of the Units offered hereby will be made in New York on or about June 22, 1998.

-MERRILL LYNCH CAPITAL MARKETS BANK LIMITED
+MERRILL LYNCH CAPITAL MARKETS BANK LIMITED FRANKFURT/MAIN BRANCH